asonnino/asonnino.github.io/_pages/academia.md

 Since 2019, I have supervised or co-supervised 15+ master’s theses at UCL on the following topics:

 - Distributed privacy-preserving petition systems
-- Side-channel attacks using ML
+- Side-channel attacks using machine learning techniques
 - Performance comparison of cryptographic algorithms for BFT consensus
 - Safety attacks detections for BFT consensus
 - Privacy-preserving reputation-based systems